cpiprint/PyUIBuilder/docs/intro.md

 ![Layout basics](./assets/basics.jpg)

-1. The sidebar on the left will have multiple buttons, each button will provide you with necessary tools.
+1. The sidebar on the left will have multiple tabs, each tabs will provide you with necessary tools.
 2. The Place where you drag and drop widgets is the canvas
 3. The toolbar will only appear if a widget is selected.